frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 add_filter( 'rest_allow_anonymous_comments', '__return_true' );
 ```

-YYou can add that directly in your theme's `functions.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.
+You can add that directly in your theme's `functions.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

 ### In Frontity